 It Prevents Loss Due to Fraud and Carelessness

 Three-way matching ensures that every section of all three documents is examined to ensure all the required information is correct.
 For instance, if it turns out that a unit price on the purchase order is different than on the supplier invoice and shipping order, you can rectify this.
 Other discrepancies could relate to whether or not the amount of goods delivered to shipping and receiving is the same as what was on the documents, and whether they are the correct quantity.
 In addition, it also prevents fraudulent invoices and non-authorized purchases – you will also be able to see if purchase orders have manager approval; if not, it could be that an employee has ordered an item for personal use on the company dime.
 Finding these inconsistencies will help you ensure accountability and accuracy in all purchases.

 It Prevents Duplication

 Sometimes a company incurs extra costs simply because an ordered item has been paid for more than once.
-Three-way matching eliminates that possibility by checking the order numbers and dates on all the documents and ensuring that all three forms for each order are accounted for.
+The three-way matching process eliminates that possibility by checking the order numbers and dates on all the documents and ensuring that all three forms for each order are accounted for.
 If a shipping order is missing, you shouldn’t pay for those goods until they arrive.
 The method not only ensures the workflow cycle is operating in the proper sequence, it saves you money by guaranteeing the company doesn’t pay for items it hasn’t received.